RedisLabs/redislabs-docs/content/embeds/shard-placement-intro.md

 - [Rack awareness]({{< relref "/rs/concepts/high-availability/rack-zone-awareness.md" >}})
 - Memory available to host the database when fully populated

+The shard placement policies are:

+- dense - Place as many shards as possible on the smallest number of nodes to reduce the latency between the proxy and the database shards;
+    Recommended for Redis on RAM databases to optimize memory resources
+- sparse - Spread the shards across as many nodes in the cluster as possible to spread the traffic across cluster nodes;
+    Recommended for Redis on Flash databases to optimize disk resources

+When you create an RS cluster, the default shard placement policy (**dense**) is assigned to all databases that you create on the cluster.
+You can:

-In RS, you can change the default shard placement policy for the cluster or the shard placement policy for each database.
+- Change the default shard placement policy for the cluster to **sparse** so that the cluster applies that policy to all databases that you create
+- Change the shard placement policy for each database after the database is created